Dr. Ashley Boggan Dreff

 Archives and History

-Dreff will succeed the Rev. Alfred (Fred) T. Day, III who will retire at the end of the year.
+Dreff succeeded the Rev. Alfred (Fred) T. Day, III who retired at the end of 2020.
 "I welcome Ashley's election with awe at what she's accomplished as a legacy United Methodist and church historian.
 The gifts she will bring to the position will both carry-on and strengthen GCAH's mission to promote and care for the historical interests of The United Methodist Church at every level," said Day.
 "I am very excited for what is to come with Ashley at the helm of the General Commission on the verge of the denomination's new and emergent future."

 "The whole denomination will be well served by Ashley's passion for UMC history and her accomplishments to both the academy, her previous service to the Connectional Table and as a lifelong United Methodist," said Bishop Jeremiah Park, head of the GCAH Commission.
 "We welcome her with gratitude for what's formed and shaped her faith journey and how that will be part of the UMC's future as a leading custodian of its history-making future."